 Be specific enough to ensure that the mega menus are only attached to the proper elements in the store's navigation bar -- and not some other elements that happen to link to the same URLs as the links you're trying to target.

 The app will rely on the selectors you define for mega menu attachment.
-The app will only try to automatically detect selectors and attach mega menus if the field for 'Navigation selectors' is left blank, so if you define a single selector in the app's advanced settings, then the app will use that single selector for attachment (and nothing else).
+The app will only try to automatically detect selectors and attach mega menus if the field is left blank, so if you define a selector in the app's advanced settings, then the app will use that selector for attachment (and nothing else).

 Finding the proper selectors

 The best way to find the proper selectors for the theme you're using is to use your browser's dev tools.
 When viewing the storefront, inspect an element you wish to use for mega menu attachment.
-Meteor is primarily designed to attach to HTML anchor elements, so make sure you're targeting an element that uses an
+Meteor is primarily designed to attach to HTML 'ul' elements, however this may be different depending on your theme.

 Here's a screenshot that shows what this looks like when using Chrome's dev tools: